Rissoina bertholleti

-Rissoina bertholleti is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.
+Rissoina bertholleti is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.

 Description

 The shell is elongated and thick.
 It has seven to eight convex whorls.
 There is a thick cord running over the abapical end of the body whorl.
 The color is a whitish with a blurry brown suprasutural band, fading out on the body whorl.
 The height of the shell is between 4 mm and 7 mm.